NxPKG/khulnasoft-docs/content/dns/manage-dns-records/how-to/email-records.md

 {{<Aside type="note">}}

-If you are using [Email Routing](/email-routing/), you cannot modify the MX records for your Cloudflare zone without [disabling Email Routing](/email-routing/setup/disable-email-routing/).
+If you are using [Email Routing](/email-routing/), you cannot modify the MX records for your Khulnasoft zone without [disabling Email Routing](/email-routing/setup/disable-email-routing/).

 {{</Aside>}}

-To route emails to your mail server, you need to [create two DNS records](/dns/manage-dns-records/how-to/create-dns-records/) within Cloudflare:
+To route emails to your mail server, you need to [create two DNS records](/dns/manage-dns-records/how-to/create-dns-records/) within Khulnasoft:

 1. An **A** or **AAAA** record for your mail subdomain that points to the IP address of your mail server.